feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 ```

 Now we try $$g=x$$.
 We need to tell Feel++ what are the symbols associated
-with the expression: here the symbol is \c x and it works as follows
+with the expression: here the symbol is `x`  and it works as follows

 ```
 shell> ./feelpp_doc_myintegrals --functions.g=x:x